People Are Self-Diagnosing Gluten Sensitivity

 4. Many still had symptoms after initiation of a gluten-free diet

 One out of four people in the study were still symptomatic even after initiating a gluten-free diet.
 Perhaps gluten was not the culprit.
-This is a common scenario for people with fructose malabsorption.
+This is a common scenario for people with FODMAP intolerance.
 Instituting a gluten-free diet will help but not eliminate symptoms when the real trigger is the carbohydrate component, not the gluten protein.
-Other possible culprits in gluten sensitivity include wheat germ agglutinins, ATI proteins or specific amino acids, all emerging players in the research surrounding NCGS.
+Other possible culprits in gluten sensitivity include ATI proteins or specific amino acids, all emerging players in the research surrounding NCGS.

 A missed diagnosis of celiac disease is vitally important.
 Without an official diagnosis, patients may not be as vigilant on their diet as they need to be.
 There are many reasons for ongoing symptoms on a gluten-free diet and some are addressed in my past column “Top 5 Reasons for Persistent Symptoms after ‘Going Gluten-Free.’”
 If the differentiation between celiac disease and NCGS is made initially, teasing out the reason for ongoing symptoms later is easier.